roadrunner-server/roadrunner-docs/docs/en/customization/middleware.md

 # Customization — HTTP Middleware

-RoadRunner provides a flexible and extensible architecture that allows developers to build custom middleware for both `HTTP` and `gRPC` plugins.
+RoadRunner provides a flexible and extensible architecture that allows developers to build custom middleware for `http` and custom interceptors for `grpc` and `temporal` plugins.
 Moving highly loaded parts of an application, such as authentication, to middleware written in Go can provide a significant performance boost.
 By leveraging the speed and efficiency of Go, developers can improve the overall performance of their application and handle spikes in traffic more effectively.

 Middleware architecture allows developers to create custom middleware for their specific needs.
 The HTTP middleware can be used to intercept and modify HTTP requests and responses, while the gRPC interceptor can be used to